 Con Complicated if one pursues mastery on the most advanced features

-Con No native support for right-sided tree
+Con No good support for right-sided tree

-Con Larger file sizes
+Con Large file sizes

-The installer weighs in at 50MB and app directory is over 95MB.
+The installer weighs in at 50MB and the app directory is over 95MB.

 Con No native/good support for restoring multiple search paths for the find files tool

 Although all other options of the find files tool are very good, there simply is no easy way of regularly using the same multiple search paths.

 For using only one search path, one can simply navigate to that path and activate the automatic path-use-button in the tool or choose one path from the previous paths drop-down, but that only works for one path.
 It can get cumbersome if one wants to restore multiple search paths at once.
 One must basically write his own script to do that.
 This is surprisingly annoying that such a basic and needed functionality is not natively supported (built-in) by such a generally powerful program.